 In the end I wasn’t able to get Interface Types working, nor I considered them worth my time, as it’s still too early.

-4.3.2.
-The hacky-but-working way
+Option 2: The hacky-but-working way

 Via pointers and a shared memory.
 The user has to first construct and serialize the complex types, and then save them into Wasm’s memory, which can be accessed directly by the runtime or the plugin with pointers.
 This is what Feather or Veloren do, in case you want more details.

-and easy to mess up.
-It’s somewhat trivial though, so a procedural macro like
+Not only does this require a serialization and deserialization step and writing/reading all the data from memory, but also it’s very cumbersome to use and easy to mess up.
+It’s somewhat trivial though, so a procedural macro like the now outdated wasmer-plugin

 could simplify it.
 For now, bincode